Oddly/samcrauwels.info/content/post/automate-git-bash.md

 date: 2019-06-16T17:55:17+02:00
 draft: false
 ---

-I've been working with Git for this website more and more and after a time the "git commit" and "git push" gets a bit tedious(especially for small changes).
-Since we, sysadmins, like to automate things, it didn't take long to find a way to do just that.
+I've been working with Git more and more and after a time the "git commit" and "git push" gets a bit tedious(especially for small changes).
+Since I like to automate things, it didn't take long to find a way to do just that.

 This answer was inspired by [this post](https://stackoverflow.com/questions/16709404/how-to-automate-the-commit-and-push-process-git) on Stackoverflow.

-Note. this guide is for systems with Bash.
-To make this work with other shells, you will have to set the alias in a different file.
+>Note: This guide is for systems with Bash.
+To make this work with other shells, you will have to set the alias in a different file and possibly change some other things.
+YMMV.

 The idea is to make a Bash shell script that will be run by an alias defined in the **~/.bash_aliases** file.